The Best Sippy Cups of 2023

 These Stage 3 cups are intended for babies 12 months and older.
 One of the things parents loved most about this cup from Playtex was its simple design with a short, hard spout.
 There is no concern for babies cracking or biting through the spout on this cup.
 These 9 ounce cups are sold in packs of two for $10.50, and they are available in a number of familiar character designs.
 The lids screw on tightly with a hard stop once secure.
 Inside the spout is a thick, silicone valve to ensure spill-proof handling.
 This cup passed our toddler trials and additional dropping and shaking from the parents—it is, in fact, 100% spill-proof.
 The Sipster are BPA-free and top-rack dishwasher safe.
 Clean-up and reassembly was a breeze with just one valve to remove.
 The valve is actually quite small and completely translucent, which is always nice when cleaning and inspecting for mold.
 Once the Sipster pieces have been washed and thoroughly dried, the valve is reinserted under the cover.
 It plugs in with two similar-looking nubs, and we are not embarrassed to say we put it in backwards the first time—this made drinking impossible because the second nub has no opening.
 In addition to the durable design, test parents liked this cup’s narrow circumference, which made it easy to slip into a diaper bag pocket or stroller cup holder.
 It also provides growth options to further align with American Dental Association standards, which encourage parents to aim for, “A cup with a snap-on or screw-on lid that has a spout, but no valve.”
 While the spouted Sipsters actually require children to suck rather than sip when the valve is in place, parents can eventually remove the valve when in use to allow children to sip through the spout (keeping in mind that without the valve the cup is no longer spill-proof).
 The Sipster “Ages and Stages” line of cups are also made with interchangeable lid options to grow with children including Straw and Sport Spout varieties.
 Interested?
 You can check out the Playtex Sipsters here.

 Nuby offers one of the most affordable sippy cup options on this list.
 The 10 ounce Flex Straw cups are available in packs of two for $7 and under.
 These cups are designed for babies 12 months and up, and it encourages straw drinking at a vertical angle.
 The clear, “Ultra-Hygienic” silicone straw is ideal for maintaining cleanliness and is designed with a pressure release valve to stop leaks.
 In tip and shake tests, this cup held up with almost no dripping; however, we did notice that when in use, the straw valve retains some liquid, which can drip out if the cup is dropped.
 One-year-old test babies loved this cup for is soft, grooved straw; however, they were inclined to chew on this piece, which raises safety concerns for cracks or breakage.
 While this cup is not designed for any-angle drinking like weighted straw models, parents were able to ease some drinking frustration for younger babies by removing the hard, inner straw and allowing babies to slowly adjust to straw use with only the silicone straw cover.
 Babies were then able to tip this straw cup up when drinking, similar to a spouted sippy cup.
 These cups are ideal for water, juice, and milk, and because the straw and silicone pieces are so short and wide, there is minimal concern for mold growth with diligent cleaning and maintenance.
 Cleaning is easy, as this cup is top-rack dishwasher safe.
 The cover and straw come apart into three pieces, plus the cup portion.
 After unscrewing the cover from the cup base, we easily pulled the hard straw from the valve, and then pressed the silicone straw valve section through the hard-plastic collar to remove.
 One important note when reassembling was to re-align the two slits on the silicone piece with the markers on the hard-plastic collar.
 Misalignment created enough of a gap to cause significant leakage with these cups.
 Overall, these are budget-friendly options for straw cups with easy cleaning and spill protection.
+Who else loves the Nuby No-spill Super Spout sippy cup?
+Our friends at WhatToExpect and The Bump also consider it a top pick!
 Interested?
 You can check out the Nuby Straw Cups here.

 Types of Sippy Cups.